BitCannaGlobal/cosmospay-woocommerce/public/js/bundle.js.source/Readme.md

     webpack

-the source to include in the plugin is in `build/bundle.js`
+The source to include in the plugin is in `build/bundle.js`